 - magikman's Reno Mage

-- Archetype Reno Mage
+- Reno Mage

 Hello!
 I go by the username “magikman” and I have repeatedly climbed to legend using mainly or exclusively Reno Mage.